mjeanmar/mdi-basic-training/_includes/repository-overview.md

 To begin, you might want to improve your understanding of what the MDI seeks to achieve and how it can benefit you.
 Please use the links below.
-Don't worry if don't understand everything yet - just come back here and start working through this Basic Training.
+Don't worry if you don't understand everything yet - just come back here and start working through this Basic Training.